Virtomize/i-doit-go-api/README.md

 are not implemented yet (and maybe never will) but can easily be implemented using the goidoit.Request function there are some [advanced](https://github.com/cseeger-epages/i-doit-go-api/blob/master/examples/advanced.go) [examples](https://github.com/cseeger-epages/i-doit-go-api/blob/master/examples/advanced2.go) of how to do this.

+There is also a second repo [i-doit-go-tools](https://github.com/cseeger-epages/i-doit-go-tools) where you can find some more scripts for special use-cases that can be used as an even more advanced example :P.

 ## Installation